tpyle/code-samples/samples/README.md

 A simple object based program with shapes that computes area and perimeter for rectangles, squares, and trapezoids.

-Not done for languages without proper classing (i.e. bash)
+~~Not done for languages without proper classes (i.e. bash)~~
+Crudely attempted in languages without proper classes

 New Concepts:
 * Object Oriented Programming